4 Best Practices for 12-Lead ECG AF Interpretation

 Understand the Basics of 12-Lead ECG and Atrial Fibrillation

 A 12-lead ECG is an essential tool in cardiology, providing a comprehensive view of the heart's electrical activity.
 This system consists of 12 leads that capture electrical signals from various angles, allowing for a detailed assessment of heart rhythm and function.
-Atrial fibrillation (AF), marked by disorganized electrical activity in the atria, leads to an irregularly irregular heartbeat.
-Key indicators of AF on a 12-lead ECG AF include:
+Atrial fibrillation (AF), marked by disorganized electrical activity in the atria, leads to an irregularly beating heart.
+Key indicators of AF on a 12-lead ECG include:

 1. The absence of distinct P waves